 I am approximately 19 days away from hopping on a plane to move to Europe, and part of me just wants to bury my face in the sand.

-On my high school graduation night, after the whole ceremonial ordeal, I sobbed my way through the Medford countryside all the way home.
+On my high school graduation night, after the whole ceremonial ordeal, I sobbed my way through the Medford countryside, taking the REALLY long way home.
 It had been one of the greatest years of my life, I had come into myself; exercised my thespian bone, exercised physically via cross country (an inexplicably stupid yet exponentially satisfying sport), and was surrounded by precious people.

 Soon though, “home” became somewhat of a foggy notion.
 Home began to feel like Eugene.
 Friendships formed like anchors in sticky mud, my eyes and my heart were opened in new ways.
 I didn’t even know it was possible to have people know me so well.
 Academically, I pounded down anthropology courses like a starving man crashing a wedding, and historic preservation studies–a concept of restoration that desperately excited me–like a rabid weasel also crashing a wedding.
 Most of all however, these four years saw me through a time where I began to hunger and thirst for God–whoever He was exactly–like never before.
 I spent spring days under trees reading C.S.
 Lewis, early winter mornings at diners discussing the Bible, months of wandering through parks in prayer, and summers entrusted to God in Central Europe.